-What if we put all of this together into a single business?
+What if we put all these ideas together into a single business?
 We find clients, pitch and close the work, then contract with others to deliver the work?
-Welcome to the wonderful world of building a white label service business.
+Welcome to the wonderful world of building a drop servicing business.
 Best of all – it is probably just like the day job that you just left – except you receive the full value of the business you sell and can decide how the work gets done.
 Sound interesting?
 Then read on….

-What Does A White Label Reseller Business Look Like
+What Does A Drop Servicing Business Look Like

 Writing the article is an aggravating chore.
 You’re an accountant, not a writer and a blogger.
 It will probably take you all afternoon to develop an appropriate and interesting article.
 Even then, the article is going to look pretty rough.
 And who knows if it will even do anything?
 You don’t know anything about SEO.
 Or email copywriting.
 In fact, you may not even know how to post it on your WordPress blog.
 Starting to think you should just go play golf?

-But wait! (triumphant hero music) For the low price of $500 per month, I can turn your blog into a solid contributor to your business success.
-I’ll spent an afternoon with you and your team to understand your business and set some goals.
+But wait! (triumphant hero music) For the low price of $500 per month, We can turn your blog into a solid contributor to your success.
+We’ll spent an afternoon with you and your team to understand your business and set goals.
 After that, the magic happens:

 - We will lay out an annual calendar of content ideas by month